S-Abdelnabi/OoC-multi-modal-fc/training_and_evaluation/readme.md

 ```
 - This will also save under './attn_weights' the attention vectors for each memory type for each minibatch, which you can use to inspect the highest attention evidence items.

+### Visualizing results

+We also share in the ```inspect_results``` notebook an example on how to display the query example, the prediction, the evidence, and the highest attention evidence.

 ### Checkpoints
 Checkpoints of these two training setups, can be found [here](https://drive.google.com/drive/folders/1x266t1uHutc5iZIE02hOCrVefwqZ2qfm?usp=sharing).